-Wireless network technology has moved to the WiFi 6E standard.
-In addition to the WiFi 6E chips launched by international chip manufacturers Qualcomm, Broadcom, and MediaTek, the new WiFi 6E products of the Netcom factories and related industry chains are also ready, which will be the focus of shipments in 2022.
-In terms of device, the Wi-Fi 6 market is segmented into mesh Wi-Fi routers, wireless access points, home gateways, and mesh Wi-Fi extenders.
-The wireless access point market is expected to account for the largest share of the overall Wi-Fi 6 market in 2021, mainly due to Wi-Fi 6 technology's ability to extend Wi-Fi range to add more access points in businesses and households and the growing adoption of Wi-Fi 6 to support dual-band Wi-Fi to connect multiple devices.
-However, the mesh wireless router market is expected to grow at the highest CAGR.
+Wireless network technology is moving towards the new WiFi 7 standard, and international chip manufacturers including Qualcomm, Broadcom, MediaTek, and others are launching WiFi 7 chips.
+Relevant network manufacturers and industry chains are also ready and are expected to become the main focus of shipments in 2024.
+The devices in the Wi-Fi market mainly include grid wireless routers, wireless access points, home gateways, and grid wireless extenders.
+It is expected that the wireless access point market will occupy the largest share of the Wi-Fi market in 2024, mainly because Wi-Fi 6/7 technology can expand the Wi-Fi range to add more access points to businesses and homes, and more and more devices are choosing Wi-Fi 6/7 to support dual-band Wi Fi to connect multiple devices.
+However, the grid wireless router market is expected to grow at the highest compound annual growth rate.